110+ ⭐⭐⭐⭐⭐ Google Reviews

 Stream 1: Specialist Skills Stream

-Applicants must be offered a salary that meets or exceeds the current Specialist Skills Income Threshold (SSIT) and be employed in any ANZSCO occupation, except those classified under Major Groups 3, 7, and 8 (which include trade workers, machinery operators, drivers, and labourers).
+The Specialist Skills stream is intended for highly skilled, high-income roles.
+Applicants must be offered a salary that meets or exceeds the Specialist Skills Income Threshold (SSIT) and may be nominated in any ANZSCO occupation, except those classified under Major Groups 3, 7, and 8, which generally include trade workers, machinery operators, drivers, and labourers.
+This stream is designed to provide greater flexibility for employers seeking to sponsor senior professionals and specialists in high-value roles.

 Stream 2: Core Skills Stream

+The Core Skills stream applies to occupations that form the backbone of Australia’s skilled workforce.
 Applicants must be offered a salary that meets or exceeds the Temporary Skilled Migration Income Threshold (TSMIT) and be nominated in an occupation listed on the Core Skills Occupation List (CSOL).
+This stream replaces the former medium-term skilled pathway and is subject to standard skills, English language, and experience requirements.

 Stream 3: Labour Agreement Stream